mutanabbi/chewy/README.md

     $ chewy install file-URL ...

-To delete installed module module and all related files from your project tree.
+To delete installed module and all related files from your project tree.
 Note: this command doesn't delete any of modules' directory's empty sub directories.
 This is user's responsibility.

     $ chewy uninstall file-PATH ...